FAQs for Undergraduate Students

 Please note: Various departments and honor societies also have honors distinctions and may distribute cords or tassels to be worn during Commencement.
 Students need to inquire with their department chair or advisor to verify if there is an honors distinction specifically for their major/program.

 In case of an emergency, please proceed to the nearest exit in an orderly manner.

 Flowers and Commencement-Related Gifts

-Flowers and Commencement-related items will be available for purchase at the main gate entrance from 8:30 a.m.-4 p.m.
+Flowers and Commencement-related items will be available for purchase from 8:30 a.m.-4 p.m.
 Flower arrangements include bouquets of half dozen and full dozen roses, as well as open presentation.
 Cameras, batteries, diploma frames, class rings, watercolor prints of the campus and other Commencement gift items will be available as well.
 The College Store, located in Neubig Hall, will also be open for additional purchases from 8 a.m.-5 p.m.

 Faculty and staff marshals, student ushers and university police officers are available at all times for assistance and information.
 Faculty and staff marshals will be wearing Commencement regalia, the student ushers will be in polo shirts and khaki pants, and university police officers will be in full uniform.